6 Common Causes Of Water Damage

 At this phase it is important to determine any health and safety hazards based on the three main categories of water:

 You can learn more about these categories here.

 Drying saturated building materials takes time.
 In certain situations, removal of building material such as wet or un-sanitary drywall, insulation or flooring is necessary to ensure complete a dry-out.
 This also includes daily data collection and monitoring of the drying process.
 It’s crucial to make sure every inch of your home or business is dry to standards before repair work begins.

 3) Contents Pack-outs and Inventory

 Personal property should be moved to a dry location during restoration.
 Sometimes this may be another room.
-Other times, if damage is significant, this may entail an offsite secure storage facility until your home or business is ready.
-We provide our customers a 24-hour secure and climate controlled facility to hold their belongings until the job is completed if necessary.
+Other times, if the damage is significant, this may entail an offsite secure storage facility until your home or business is ready.
+We provide our customers a 24-hour secure and climate-controlled facility to hold their belongings until the job is completed if necessary.